 What is the hospitality service?

-We offer “room service with a wake” only at Voyagaire.
-To have the daily delivery boat stop at your houseboat, call the lodge on your marine radio by 10 a.m the morning you need the delivery.
-Give us a list of the items to be delivered, such as gas, bait, ice, pop, or food.
-The delivery boat will then stop by your houseboat that afternoon or early evening.
-You can go about your day and our friendly drivers will catch up to you.
+We offer “room service with a wake” only at Voyagaire!
+Call the lodge on your marine radio by 10 a.m. the morning you need “room service” to have the daily delivery boat stop at your houseboat.
+Give us a list of the items you need or want, such as gas, bait, ice, pop, or food.
+Our delivery boat will stop by your houseboat that afternoon or early evening.
+You can go about your day, and our friendly drivers will catch up to you.
 There is a small one-time fee for this service.